Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/SimpleTrees.md

 ```julia
 empty(tree::AbstractSimpleTree) -> typeof(tree)
 ```
-which constructs an empty tree of the same type with the input one, two more more methods are supported:
+which constructs an empty tree of the same type with the input one, two more methods are supported:
 * [`subtree`](@ref): Get a subtree starting from a node.
 * [`move!`](@ref): Move a subtree to a new position.